-Another point raised by the egalitarians to justify that women can be pastors and elders is to say that the term "husband of one wife" can apply to both men and women.
+Another point raised by the egalitarians to justify that women can be pastors and elders is to say that the term, "husband of one wife," can apply to both men and women.
 They even claim that this is supported in a book from someone who claims to have seen the phrase applied on an ancient tombstone of a woman.
-The book is titled "Familiar Leadership Heresies Exposed"; but, I can't find it anywhere---not Google, not Yahoo, not Altavista, not Amazon.com.
+The book is titled, "Familiar Leadership Heresies Exposed," but I can't find it anywhere---not Google, not Yahoo, not Altavista, not Amazon.com.
 Without the book, verification cannot be established or the evidence cross-examined.
 So, this appears to be nothing but hearsay promoted by the egalitarians.

 Since all we have to work with is the New Testament text, let's examine the phrase . . .